ricardolopezg/cookies/README.md

-* Grab some cookies!!! nom nom
+* Eat some cookies!!! nom nom